tosin2013/cloi/README.md

 Cloi is built for developers who live in the terminal and value privacy:

 - **100% Local** – Your code never leaves your machine.
 No API key needed.
-- **Automates Fixes** – Analyze errors and apply patches with a single command.
+- **Automates Fixes (Beta)** – Analyze errors and apply patches with a single command.
 - **Safe Changes** – Review all diffs before applying.
 Full control to accept or reject.
 - **Lightweight** – Ships with Phi-4 model.
 Swap models as needed via Ollama.
-- **Open Source** – Extensible architecture.
+- **Free to Use** – Extensible architecture.
 Fork, contribute, and customize to your needs.

 ### System Requirements